mcdemarco/the-new-kitchen-cookbook/poultry/tuscanChicken.md

 ## Variants

 I once tried the recipe with boneless chicken thighs, cutting it down to one step: put everything in the baking dish at once and bake slightly cooler for much less time.

+I once tried it with chopped delicata squash, added in with the wine and vinegar (since that seemed to be the appropriate amount of cooking time).